SixStringsCoder/matching_game/README.md

 ```

 3. **Event Handler to start the game (i.e. a PLAY button)**
-  - Triggers a callback function to shuffle cards which also
+  - Triggers a callback function to shuffle cards which also...
-  - Makes the game board which also
+  - Makes the game board which also...
   - Starts the Timer
 ```
 // Click Play Button to reset values and trigger Shuffle